Chris Heaphy's Melting Juxtapositions

 Exhibition view: Chris Heaphy at Gow Langsford Gallery booth, Aotearoa Art Fair, Auckland (2–5 March 2023).
 Courtesy the artist and Gow Langsford Gallery.
 Photo: Sam Hartnett.

-The 2022 exhibitions featured works executed in rich layers of acrylic paint vigorously brushed and poured over Belgian linen, punctuated with symbolic forms.
-Similarly, the work showing at Aotearoa Art Fair is dominated by this painterly approach, albeit the paint in these most-recent works is more vigorously applied, at times threatening to engulf Heaphy's trademark silhouettes.
+The 2022 exhibitions featured works built up in rich layers of acrylic, vigorously brushed and poured over Belgian linen, and punctuated by symbolic forms.
+The paintings shown at Aotearoa Art Fair continue this painterly approach, though in these most recent works the paint is applied with even greater intensity, at times threatening to engulf Heaphy’s trademark silhouettes.

 Chris Heaphy, Forever and a Day (2022).
 Acrylic on Belgian linen.
 105 x 90 cm.